Last Updated on November 19, 2019

-It was earlier believed that this condition represents an initial stage in development of specific spondyloarthroapthies but when these patients are observed over long periods, they rarely develop clinical manifestations or radiographic changes that result in a change of diagnosis.
+It was earlier believed that this condition represents an initial stage in the development of specific spondyloarthropathies but when these patients are observed over long periods, they rarely develop clinical manifestations or radiographic changes that result in a change of diagnosis.

 Clinical Presentation of Undifferentiated Spondyloarthropathy

-There are various kinds of presentation.
+There are various kinds of presentations.
 About 90% of the patients have inflammatory back pain

 - Insidious onset

 - > 3 months of symptoms before presentation

 - Morning stiffness lasting at least 30 minutes, improvement of symptoms with moderate physical activity

 - Diffuse nonspecific radiation of pain into both buttocks

 - Patients may wake up in the morning with pain and stiffness